 This unit reinforces fundamental assumed knowledge of cell structure and function and introduces you to both theoretical and practical aspects of gross, systemic and microscopic anatomy of the human body with emphasis on microscopic anatomy.
 Unit material will include the structure of cells and major tissue types.
 This unit will also introduce you to the relevant anatomical structures of the human body systems.
 The practical component of this unit extends the development of microscopy skills introduced in first semester (LQB182 Cell and Molecular Biology) so that you can develop the capacity to critically analyse histological sections and identify normal human tissues and organs.
 Knowledge and practical skills acquired in this unit will allow you to engage with more advanced studies in the general cellular and pathological processes which underlie major diseases of human organ systems (LSB365 Pathology).

 Human physiology is the study of the normal function of the human body and a strong understanding of this discipline is important for all biomedical scientists.
 This first year foundation unit will introduce you to the principles underlying normal physiology as well as the major organ systems of the human body.
-As physiology forms the basis of medicine you will learn about a number of common and important diseases that illustrate the importance of maintaining conditions in the body within normal physiological limits.
+This knowledge base will help provide an understanding of how the body maintains internal conditions within normal physiological limits and an understanding of how physiology can change during aging and disease processes.
 You will gain laboratory skills in physiological measurement and be able to interpret the data collected.
 This unit will provide you with a strong foundation for further studies in physiology, pharmacology, pathology and pathophysiology and will complement studies in anatomy, cell and molecular biology and biochemistry.

 Quality and Analysis in Clinical Pathology develops previous work undertaken in MAB141 and LQB381, and builds towards work which will be undertaken in LSB525 Chemical Pathology.
 With an emphasis on the discipline of clinical biochemistry, this second year unit explores a range of analytical techniques and the quality assurance standards and practices in place in real world pathology laboratories.
 Assays must be performed with accuracy and precision, and data and results validated according to quality standards, and troubleshooting skills also developed.
 With emphasis on the knowledge, skills and values required for good laboratory practice, and a commitment to high quality results, this unit prepares you for the more complex procedures and automated technologies in the third year units and the clinical pathology workplace.